ecg-media/stream/README.md

 ## Requirements

 This project use [mediasoup](https://mediasoup.org/documentation/v3/mediasoup/installation/).
-Please refer to the documentation for for information to setup mediasoup.
+Please refer to the documentation for information to setup mediasoup.
 - **python 3.6** or higher shhould be installed on the system.
 - **node v12** or higher
 - **GNU make**